Neuroimmunology Genomics and Prognostics

 Multiple Sclerosis (MS) is an autoimmune degenerative disease of the central nervous system.
-Globally MS affect about 2.5 million people, in Australia, MS prevalence is around 1 in 1,000, equating to about 25,000 Australians.
-Multiple Sclerosis represents a significant burden to Australian society with an estimated annual cost of $2 billion AUD, due the cost of lost productivity, disease-modifying therapy, and other healthcare-associated costs that increase markedly with disease-associated disability
+Globally MS affect about 2.8 million people, in Australia, MS prevalence is around 1 in 1,000, equating to about 23,000 Australians.
+Multiple Sclerosis represents a significant burden to Australian society with an estimated annual cost of >$1.7 billion AUD, due to lost productivity, and healthcare costs that increase markedly with disease-associated disability

 The long-term disability outcomes of people with Multiple Sclerosis (MS) vary greatly, ranging from little or no disease-associated disability, to severe disease that can render individuals wheelchair or bed-bound within a decade of onset.
-Further, MS disproportionately affects 2.5 times more women than men, and is usually diagnosed during a woman’s reproductive years (20-40).
+Further, MS disproportionately affects 3 times more women than men, and is usually diagnosed during a woman’s reproductive years (20-40).
 My group’s research focus sits at the intersection between biology and clinical outcomes research.

 Our research falls under three broad umbrellas:

-- Identification of genetic and epigenetic signals associated with disease outcomes disease states, and therapy response
+- Identification of genetic and epigenetic signals associated with disease outcomes and treatment response

 - Integration of biological (biomarker, genetic) and environmental data with clinical outcomes data to inform prognostic modelling

 Our research integrates biological data with clinical outcomes data with the aim of better understanding what drives disability outcomes in MS, and similar neuroimmunological conditions such as neuromyelitis optica spectrum disorder (NMOSD).

-We collaborate widely on many of our projects, and have strong links with the MSBase Registry, headed by Prof Helmut Butzkueven.
 We have a number of on-going projects that utilize genetic, genomic, biostatistic, and epidemiological methodologies to approach our research aims.
-Some of our current projects are listed below.
+Some of our current projects are listed below: